cynthiacrn/caroncynthia_13_26032023/api/.github/ISSUE_TEMPLATE/home-page-feature.md

 ---
 name: '#1 Landing Page'
 about: Issue for the landing page requirement
-title: User can see the home page
+title: Profile can see the home page
 labels: ''
 assignees: ''
 ---